 A nice perk many platforms offer is to charge you a lower rate when you accumulate successful transactions and reviews.
-A notable exception to this is Wyzant, which is shifting in 2019 to a flat 25% rate for all tutors.
-This is remarkable because they are the only company offering a flat commission rate regardless of site experience and they are actually raising rates for their most experienced tutors.
+A notable exception to this is Wyzant, which shifted in 2019 to a flat 25% rate for all tutors.
+This is remarkable because they are the only company offering a flat commission rate regardless of site experience and they actually raised rates for their most experienced tutors.
 Still, this and other online commission rates are well under the 60%-70% rate many brick-and-mortar tutor companies take.

 In general, I think that office hours are generally too intimidating for college students and that learning should be more efficient.
-This makes education Uber-for-learning system where tutors offer blazingly fast support and students can pay as they go.
+This pushes education towards an Uber-for-learning system where tutors offer blazingly fast support and students can pay as they go.
 This is the future of learning as more teachers realize their students can already google everything anyway.

 Online tutoring: The 4 best strategies

 Even if you tutor exclusively through Reddit, the most successful tutors I have met do the following things:

 - They clearly define a specific skill set.
 This makes it easy for students to know what is offered.
 For example: Complete solution to programming, maths, statistics and science problems at one location is delivered here!!